NoroffFEU/development-platforms/prometheus_toolkit.md

 ## Brief History
-If we look back at how monitoring and alerting was in the "old-days", we had small little light bulbs flashing and sounds that went off when something was wrong or and error happenend, this was in the early days of monitoring and alerting.
-Back in that time there was only a handfull of people that would know what, when and how to fix a problem that accured.
-With the dawn of a more automative and digital solution to the handle issues and know what is happening, it all got easier and you got alot more information.
+If we look back at how monitoring and alerting was in the "old-days", we had small little light bulbs flashing and sounds that went off when something was wrong or and error happened, this was in the early days of monitoring and alerting.
+Back in that time there was only a handful of people that would know what, when and how to fix a problem that occurred.
+With the dawn of a more automatized and digital solution to the handle issues and know what is happening, it all got easier and you got a lot more information.

 With software like Prometheus (and others), you now have detailed information about how a project is running, when something is failing, where it is failing.
 With this depth of information at hand one can quickly solve an issue, and you will have data logs on it as well.
 Welcome to the digital age of system monitoring and alerting.

 Prometheus is an open-source project built at [SoundCloud](https://soundcloud.com/discover).
-Since it's creation in 2012, there has been alot of updates and improvement on the system.
+Since it's creation in 2012, there has been a lot of updates and improvement on the system.
 It's now a standalone open-source project and maintained independently of any company.
 Prometheus joined the [Cloud Native Computing Foundation](https://www.cncf.io/) in 2016 as the second hosted project, after [Kubernetes](https://kubernetes.io/).